 Judging from contemporary engravings Mechelen must have been a rather large house which certainly afforded ample space for the public-house business downstairs, for the trade in works of art and for "caffa" finishing.
-Vermeer's busy father was registered at the St. Luke's Guild as an art dealer and was also known to have worked in "caffa," a fabric similar to satin which was largely used for upholstery, clothes and curtains.
+Vermeer's busy father was registered at the Guild of Saint Luke as an art dealer and was also known to have worked in "caffa," a fabric similar to satin which was largely used for upholstery, clothes and curtains.
 Mechelen no longer exists even though there is an erroneous commemorative plaque on the side on the building which was adjacent to it.
 Today, the alley is wider.
 The only image of the façade of Mechelen dates from an engraving of the early 18th century by Leonard Schrenk.

 On the occasion of Vermeer's wedding in 1653, the address registered was the house Mechelen, the register also notes that his future wife, Catharina Bolnes, "lived there too."
 John Michael Montias maintains that it is highly unlikely that Catharina Bolnes, who, on her mothers side was from a devout Catholic family, would have actually lived with Vermeer in Mechelen before her marriage.
 Montias believes the clerk must have made an error.
 However, it has been recently advanced the idea that Catharina had gone to live with Vermeer thus forcing Catharina's mother, Maria Thins, to accept de facto their sentimental relationship.